google/comprehensive-rust/src/error-handling/converting-error-types.md

 * The `username` variable can be either `Ok(string)` or `Err(error)`.
 * Use the `fs::write` call to test out the different scenarios: no file, empty file, file with username.

+It is good practice for all error types to implement `std::error::Error`, which requires `Debug` and `Display`.
+It's generally helpful for them to implement `Clone` and `Eq` too where possible, to make life easier for tests and consumers of your library.
+In this case we can't easily do so, because `io::Error` doesn't implement them.

 </details>